-Talk about vacations and still clicking pictures for the blog!
-This happens when I visit my sil and I get to enjoy eating without really being worried about cooking it myself.
-Of course this chicken Kabab that I clicked, was the latest crazy with the kids and I was told over the phone that I must prepare myself to make it when they come home.
+Chicken Kabab or Deep Fried Chicken Kabab is the latest fast moving and frequently cooked dish for kids at home.
+When we go on vacations, I still manage to click pictures of the food that gets prepared during this time.
+When we visit my SIL’s place, I try to click pictures of the food she cooks for us.
+I get to enjoy eating all that without really being worried about cooking it myself.
+Of course, this chicken Kabab that I clicked, was the latest craze with the kids and I was told over the phone that I must prepare myself to make it when they come home.

-Yes, during this summer vacation, when the boys visited their aunt along with their grandmom, this was one of the most frequently made dish.
-When we visited them to bring them back, my sil had again made it to show me how it is done.
+Yes, during this summer vacation, when the boys visited their aunt along with their grandmom, this was one of the most frequently made dishes.
+When we visited them to bring them back, my SIL had again made it show me how it is done.
 While I can’t vouch for the taste myself, I can tell you that this plate was full just for 2 mins.
-After that I couldn’t see anything left.
+After that, I couldn’t see anything left.
 Kids simply loved it.

 Back home I have made this couple more times, however all the time it so happened to be a dinner party and clicking step by step was near to impossible.

 Anyway, this has been lying around drafts for long and decided today is just the day to share some very simple starter that doesn’t really require you to grind so much masala.
 I am not into store-bought masala, but then hey when the kids like it, I don’t mind trying it out once and then recreating the masala at home!